twelve-factor/twelve-factor/content/disposability.md

 #### 2. A twelve-factor app’s processes minimize startup time.

 Processes should start in just a few seconds from the moment the launch command is executed until they are ready to receive requests or jobs.
-A fast startup is key to agile releases and dynamic scaling.
+A graceful startup is key to agile releases and dynamic scaling.

 ##### Guidance